martel-innovate/deep-log-inspection/doc/install/monasca-log-agent.md

     # include all log levels
     local0.*    @@syslog-server:1025

 Replace `syslog-server` with a valid address.
-For more details on the whole configuration, see [Openstack's official guide][7].
+For more details on the configuration illustrated in this section, refer to the [Openstack's official guide][7].

 [1]:https://www.docker.com/
 [2]:https://github.com/martel-innovate/deep-log-inspection/tree/master/log-client/monasca-log-agent